-- A completed application and a \$35 non-refundable application fee - For applicants with fewer than 60 prior college credits, an official high school transcript demonstrating graduation or presentation of a GED - Official transcripts from all universities or colleges attended - For non-native English-speakers, a minimum TOEFL score of 550 paper-based, 80 internet-based, or 213 computer-based - Proof of immunization in accordance with Connecticut State requirements - For online degrees, a Connecticut Driver's License or DMV Photo ID - For applicants who intend to use Department of Veterans Affairs (VA) Educational Benefits - Military, university and college transcripts - Certification of Eligibility letter or, for reservists, Notice of Basic Eligibility - Veteran's Intent to Register form
+- A completed application and a \$35 non-refundable application fee - For applicants with fewer than 60 prior college credits, an official high school transcript demonstrating graduation or presentation of a GED - Official transcripts from regionally accredited colleges or universities attended - Students may sign letters of exclusion for transcripts from colleges where credits were earned five years ago or longer. - Students seeking financial aid may be required to submit additional documentation, including official transcripts from non-regionally accredited institutions, etc. - For non-native English-speakers, a minimum TOEFL score of 550 paper-based, 80 internet-based, or 213 computer-based - Proof of immunization in accordance with Connecticut State requirements - For online degrees, a Connecticut Driver's License or DMV Photo ID - For applicants who intend to use Department of Veterans Affairs (VA) Educational Benefits - \circ Military, university and college transcripts - Certification of Eligibility letter or, for reservists, Notice of Basic Eligibility - Veteran's Intent to Register form